Indian Clubs

 History

 The practice of swinging clubs for physical fitness was first recorded in ancient Egypt and Persia over 2,000 years ago.
-Much later Indian clubs were introduced to England by British soldiers who had seen it used in India during the 19th century.
-They became very popular during the physical culture era of the late Victorian age and were used by military cadets.
-They even appeared as a gymnastic event in the 1904 and 1932 Olympics.
-Popularity of the Indian club waned in the 1920s and 1930s as organised sports became more popular.
-However, a few physical fitness enthusiasts, such as myself, have revived the popularity of Indian clubs, citing the numerous health benefits that exercises the body and mind.
+Much later Indian clubs were introduced to England by British soldiers who had seen them used in India during the 19th century and they appeared as a gymnastic event in the 1904 and 1932 Olympics.
+Popularity of Indian clubs waned in the 1920s and 1930s.
+However, a few physical fitness enthusiasts, such as myself, have revived their popularity, citing the numerous health benefits that exercises the body and mind.

 Benefits

-• The natural rhythm and movement stimulates both the mind and body
+• The natural rhythm and movement stimulate the body and mind

-• The natural rhythm of club swinging can be used as a form of meditation and relaxation
+• Used as a form of meditation and relaxation

 For more information